PeterHolderrieth/Steerable_CNPs/README.md

 - We used the [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) data set giving grided global weather data.

 ## Structure of the repository
-The core implementation of EquivCNPs are all files in the root.
-The folder "Tasks" gives the two main tasks which we have given our model: GP vector field data and real-world weather data.
+The core implementation of SteerCNPs are all files in the root.
+The folder "tasks" gives the two main tasks which we have given our model: GP vector field data and real-world weather data.
 The folder "Experiments" gives the main execution file per task and "Plots" gives all visual evaluation scripts.
 The folder CNP gives an implementation of [Conditional Neural Processes](https://arxiv.org/abs/1807.01613) to compare our results.